 And here’s what you can expect from my blog in the coming months and years:

 - Geeky how-to guides

 - Personal tales

 - The occasional photo gallery

-And, in the spirit of full disclosure, when linking to products on sites like Amazon I will usually attach an affiliate code, if I have one, in an effort to earn some referral money should you decide to buy stuff based on my reviews, guides, or suggestions.
+And, in the spirit of transparency, when linking to products on sites like Amazon I will usually attach an affiliate code, if I have one, in an effort to earn some referral money should you decide to buy stuff based on my reviews, guides, or suggestions.
 Some people consider this unethical or in poor taste, but look at it this way: You can help divert 2-4% of your Amazon spending to me, or you can let the wealthiest human alive add it to his billions.
 I am not wealthy, and I’ll use those little affiliate shavings to do fun, normal person things like buy whiskey and pay credit card bills.